UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 Reporting of HIV Test Results – The university will report HIV test results in compliance with all applicable statutory requirements including Chapters 81, Chapter 84 of the Texas Health and Safety Code, and Chapter 97 of the Texas Administrative Code.

 Student Request for HIV Testing – A student may request HIV testing and counseling at university expense, if the student documents possible exposure to HIV during a class activity or an educational assignment in a manner that is capable of transmitting HIV in accordance with information from the Centers for Disease Control and Prevention and the U.S. Public Health Service.
 The university may, with informed consent and at its own expense, also test the individual that may have exposed the student for HIV infection.
-The Student Health Center may conduct HIV tests for students and persons who are not university employees.
+The UHS may conduct HIV tests for students and persons who are not university employees.

 Employee Request for HIV Testing – An employee may request HIV testing and counseling at university expense, if the employee documents possible exposure to HIV, while performing the duties of employment, in a manner that is capable of transmitting HIV in accordance with information from the Centers for Disease Control and Prevention and the U.S. Public Health Service.
 The university may, with informed consent and at its own expense, also test the individual that may have exposed the employee for HIV infection.
 Any physician listed in the Texas Department of Insurance, Workers’ Compensation Provider Network may perform HIV tests for employees.

 Worker’s Compensation Benefits and HIV Testing – Although the university cannot require employees exposed to HIV during the scope of their employment to undergo testing, the employees’ failure to do so may jeopardize their Workers’ Compensation claim.
 State law requires that an employee must provide a written statement of the date and circumstances of a possible exposure to HIV.
-The employee must document that they had a negative HIV test within ten days of the exposure (see Chapter 85 of the Health and Safety Code).
+The employee must document that they had a negative HIV test within 10 days of the exposure (see Chapter 85 of the Health and Safety Code).
 As provided in UPPS No. 04.04.43, Workers’ Compensation Injuries, Illnesses, and Claims, supervisors must complete a Supervisor’s Report of Incident, Injury or Illness to establish the employee’s Workers’ Compensation benefits.

 HIV EDUCATION PROCEDURES